Business Checklists

 There are three ways to apply for registration and business license:

-• By Mail – To apply by mail download the Application for Registration and Business License form, complete the form and mail it to the address listed.
-For Rental business activity only download the Registration and Rental Business License Application and mail to the address listed.
-Please allow ten to 15 business days to process.
+- By Mail – To apply by mail, download the Application for Registration and Business License form from the City of Tacoma Tax and License site.
+Complete the form and mail it to the address listed.
+For Rental businesses, please make sure you are using the Rental Property Owner Guide, available at the page linked above.

 Filing your City of Tacoma Home Occupation License